How Internal Marketing Promotes Positive Workplace Culture

 You can also use digital signage to notify employees about social gatherings.
 Social activities during and after the workday encourage collaboration, break up routine, and help employees get to know one another personally, which incentivizes engagement.

 Organizations that take internal marketing seriously use streamlined communication protocols across email, phone calls, social media, online workspace chatting, and other methods.
 Mishandling information can hurt your company’s culture and frustrate everyone involved in the process because it makes you seem careless and disorganized.

-If you have efficient communication techniques in place, then you make yourself more accessible to your employees.
-Communication should be a two-way street between everyone in the company hierarchy.
+If you have efficient internal marketing communication techniques in place, then you make yourself more accessible to your employees.
+Corporate communication should be a two-way street between everyone in the company hierarchy.
 A study from the Canadian Marketing Association notes that company leadership is critical for establishing your internal brand, but only 22% of respondents felt that management walked-the-walk besides talking-the-talk.

 When employees can communicate with you easily, they’re more likely to feel that you value their input and appreciate their work.
 Reduce difficult communication by making yourself available on platforms like Slack and opening an appointment calendar so employees can approach you as needed.

 Does your company value teamwork and collaboration?
 If it doesn’t yet, do you want it to?
 Then implementing an internal marketing strategy can be an effective way to bring different teams and individuals together.

 Strategic messaging can encourage company-wide unity.
 It’s not enough to repeat the words “work together,” though — your business needs to live by it.
 Enplug, for example, hosts regular meetings where employees can ask colleagues from separate teams whatever questions they have.
 This practice prevents teams from feeling isolated and enhances creative exchange.
 You can initiate such meetings yourself, or open a comment box so employees can write down anything they’d like to discuss.